Briscoe grabs emotional Toyota 200 victory at Darlington

 DARLINGTON, S.C. – It was the biggest day of Chase Briscoe’s life following the toughest day of his life, he said.

-The 25-year-old Xfinity Series driver revealed Tuesday that his wife Marissa had suffered a miscarriage following a 12-week doctor’s exam.
+The 25-year-old Xfinity Series driver revealed Tuesday that his wife, Marissa, had suffered a miscarriage following a 12th-week doctor’s exam.

 He didn’t have to race that night — a blessing in disguise, he said — but was still emotional when he climbed back into the car once again Thursday and remained so for most of the day.